Why every business should offer floating holidays

 Does providing a couple of extra days of paid time off really make a difference for employees?
 The answer is yes.

-In today’s market, the employers that show that they care and are willing to invest in their employee’s well-being and work-life balance will be the ones that see employee retention.
+In today’s market, employers who show that they care and are willing to invest in their employees’ well-being and work-life balance will see employee retention.